top of page

 Twelve stones in Elijah's altar over which he poured twelve buckets of water

-Twelve oxen under the great "molten sea"
+Twelve oxen under the "molten sea" in the Temple

-Twelve cakes on the golden table
+Twelve cakes on the golden table in the Temple

 Twelve gates in New Jerusalem